 - 2. The Select Template dialog box appears on the screen.
 Accept the default acad.dwt as the template to open. - The dwt file type is the AutoCAD template file format.
-An AutoCAD template file contains predefined settings to reduce tedious repetitions.
+An AutoCAD template file contains predefined settings to reduce the amount of tedious repetitions.